jimmyscratchlab/ScratchCoin/README.md

 Promote interesting bitcoin initiatives in Scratch programming community.

-If you found this information helpful, please donate to :
+If you found this project helpful, please donate to :
 1BNLHQrtfvEN6dyXiJRkMxj5xUUTB2kodD